YofarDev/yofardev_ai/README.md

 Except for the Gemini API, everything is local.
 Even history of chats are only stored in the cache of the app.

+## Features

+- Native text-to-speech and lip-synced animations (customizable voices)
+- You can ask Yofardev AI to change clothes and background (sometimes it doesn't want to do it)
+- Yofardev AI can play a sound effect at the end of its answer (you can disable it in the settings)
+- Yofardev AI can analyze images
+- Yofardev AI can leave and come back of the screen
+- History of chats (text version, stored locally)
+- Customizable system prompt
+- English and French supported
+- Free and open source

 ## Demo Video on YouTube

 [![Demo Video](https://img.youtube.com/vi/nzVYq8lGkHI/0.jpg)](https://www.youtube.com/watch?v=nzVYq8lGkHI)